Breast Reduction in Biloxi, MS

 Getting Back to Normal Following Breast Reduction Surgery

 The healing process for breast reduction takes about a month.
 During this time, any bruising and swelling diminish and the incisions heal.
 Over the next several months, the scars from the incisions greatly diminish and are almost invisible within a year.

 Once the healing process is complete, your breasts look smaller but are in their upright, natural position allowing you to participate in more activities and have more options with clothing styles.

-If you live in or around Mobile, Ocean Springs, Gulfport and the surrounding communities of Mississippi and are looking for a board-certified plastic surgeon to perform a breast reduction, contact Michael Diaz, M.D., F.A.C.S. in Biloxi, MS, today to set up an appointment.
+If you live in or around Southern Mississippi, Louisiana and Alabama, and are looking for a board-certified plastic surgeon to perform a breast reduction, contact Michael Diaz, M.D., F.A.C.S. in Biloxi, MS, today to set up an appointment.